-Leaves of Alexandria or Egypt
+Alexandria or Egypt leaves 100g

-Its most important therapeutic ingredients are:
+Its most important therapeutic components are:

-Alexandria leaves contain substances called anthraquinone glycosides, which have a proven laxative effect, helping digestion and movement of food in the intestine
+Alexandria leaves contain substances called anthraquinone glycosides, which have been shown to have a laxative effect, helping digestion and the movement of food through the intestine

 For milder action and better tolerance by the body, senna is often combined with cinnamon, cloves and ginger.